validatedpatterns/gitea-chart/README.md

       port: 22
 ```

-This helmchart automatically configures the clone urls to use the correct ports.
+This helm chart automatically configures the clone urls to use the correct ports.
 You can change these ports by hand using the gitea.config dict.
 However you should know what you're doing.

 ### ClusterIP